 Traditionally, the concept of working remotely might have seemed like a perk—an unorthodox lifestyle choice that could work in certain fields, but an approach that’s too difficult for the demands of the legal profession.

 But when one looks more closely at how to work remotely as a legal professional—how many lawyers are already doing so, and what’s really possible in today’s technology-supported legal sphere—remote legal work seems more and more viable, and perhaps even ideal.
-In fact, in light of rapidly changing situations such as that of COVID-19, legal professionals—and indeed many British—may be looking at remote work not as a once-in-awhile perk but as an option with the potential to protect their families, their clients, and their communities.
+In fact, following COVID-19, legal professionals—and indeed many British—are now looking at remote work not as a once-in-awhile perk but as an option with the potential to protect their families, their clients, and their communities.

 Whether you’ve considered working remotely as a legal professional in the past, or whether you’re looking into it for the first time now, this guide contains clear, practical tips for running a remote legal practice without interruption.
 We’ll cover a range of topics, including tips to follow for successful remote work, a basic list of tools to use for remote lawyering, and an example one fully remote law firm.